Birth certificate: DND 419 birth certificates

 In 1963, the Department of National Defence started issuing birth certificates to dependents of Canadian Forces members born overseas.
 These certificates were never accorded legal status, but served as a convenient substitute for the original record of birth from the country of birth.
 In November 1979, production of these certificates ceased.

 Today, the DND 419 is recognised as a proof of age, but not of citizenship.
 At least two Canadians have had Canadian passports withheld on the basis of their DND 419 birth certificates.

 China

+The People's Republic of China started to issue the medical certificate of birth on 1 January 1996 (1 March 1996 in remote areas).
+The second edition came into use on 1 January 2000; the third edition on 1 January 2003; the fourth edition on 1 December 2004; the fifth edition on 1 January 2014; the sixth edition on 1 January 2019; and the seventh edition on 1 April 2023.

-The People's Republic of China issued its first medical birth certificate on 1 January 1996.
-Persons born prior to that date can obtain a birth certificate from a Chinese notary public by way of presenting their hukou and other supporting documents.
-The notary then proceeds to issue a notarial birth certificate based on the information contained in the said documentation.
+Persons born in China prior to 1996 may obtain a notarial certificate of birth from a Chinese notary public by way of presenting their household registration (hukou) and other supporting documents.
+The notary then proceeds to issue a notarial certificate of birth based on the information contained in the said documentation.
 This notarial birth certificate is acceptable for immigration purposes.

-The fifth-generation medical birth certificate was adopted nationwide on 1 January 2014.
-Still, China is amongst those countries with no globally comparable data, presenting challenges to researchers who wish to assess global and regional progress towards universal birth registration.